Home Contact Bio and Online Writings Books, CD, and DVD Black Magnolias Photo Gallery Links

 but because yo’ granddaddy’s word was as solid as the Earth,

-and yo’ daddy’s word is as true as the seasons,
+and yo’ daddy’s word is as true as the seasons, and you don’t

-by being as unreliable as a politician’s promise the day after election,
+as unreliable as a politician’s promise the day after election,

 that’s the Mississippi in ya’.